-An amendment challenging the exclusion was resisted by the Government in the House of Commons Committee on the Equality Bill (col 346-349, Hansard, Public Bill Cttee, 18th June 2009 (link to UK Parliament website)) and also in the House of Lords Committee (from col 1278 HL Hansard 25th Jan 2010 (link to UK Parliament website)).
+An amendment challenging the exclusion was resisted by the Government in the House of Commons Committee on the Equality Bill (col 346-349, Hansard, Public Bill Cttee, 18th June 2009 (UK Parliament website)) and also in the House of Lords Committee (from col 1278 HL Hansard 25th Jan 2010 (UK Parliament website)).

 In 2009 the UK government maintained its position by entering a reservation on service in the armed forces in its ratification of the UN Disability Convention – see Hansard, Statement 13th May 2009 ‘Disabled People: UN Convention’ (link to parliament.uk) from where the quote above is taken.

 Support for stammering in the armed services